PallaviD-19/Python-Numpy-Tricks/README.md

 # Python-Numpy-Tricks
-It consist of all commands of Numpy.
+It consist of all commands of Numpy, pandas, matplotlib and seaborn.